horselord-joe-8053/ultra-fru-genai-analytics/study/ARCHITECT_STUDY_GUIDE_DETAILED.md

 ## 13. Leadership Principles (FRU)

 **Customer Obsession**
-> “We grounded insights in real sales records to avoid hallucination.”
+> "We grounded insights in real sales records to avoid hallucination."

 **Dive Deep**
-> “We examined vector recall before scaling.”
+> "We examined vector recall before scaling."

 **Invent & Simplify**
-> “Combining embeddings + pgvector replaced brittle SQL heuristics.”
+> "Combining embeddings + pgvector replaced brittle SQL heuristics."

 **Bias for Action**
-> “We shipped the UI with analytics panel in 48 hours.”
+> "We shipped the UI with analytics panel in 48 hours."

 **Insist on High Standards**
-> “We rejected answer-only models that fabricate numbers.”
+> "We rejected answer-only models that fabricate numbers."

 ---